djwrisley/djwrisley.github.io/HDME/index.md

 3. to practice different ways that we can tell a story by visualizing spatial data, and
 4. to learn ways that we can disseminate and share that data.

-## Prior to the Workshop

-Please complete the suggested preparation prior to the workshop:

-Please ensure you have the following prior to the workshop:

-* A laptop with administrative privileges for software installation
-* Access to basic GIS software (we will provide guidance on open-source options)
-* Basic familiarity with file management and web browsers
-* An open mind about incorporating spatial thinking into your research

 ### Recommended Background Reading